MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-overview.md

   - D365SE
 ---

-# Market Insights Alerts - track topics that matter to you
+# Market Insights alerts - track topics that matter to you

 (This topic is pre-release documentation and is subject to change.)

-Market Insights Alerts are a free offering from Dynamics 365 Market Insights.
+Market Insights alerts are a free offering from Dynamics 365 Market Insights.
 They are your eyes and ears on the web for a product, brand, or company you want to follow.
 In a couple of minutes, you can catch up on the most important news related to your topics via a daily or weekly email.
 [Learn more about creating and managing your alerts.](alerts-management.md)

-Market Insights Alerts aim at helping business professionals stay ahead of the game on topics related to their work in a quick and easy way.
+Market Insights alerts aim at helping business professionals stay ahead of the game on topics related to their work in a quick and easy way.
 The alerts are designed specifically for business leaders and employees in Sales, Marketing, Customer Service, or Finance departments.
 - Monitor what your **customers** are *saying, searching, and feeling* about your brand, product, company, or your competitors.
 - Know what your **competitors** are doing.
 For example, you can learn about product launches, pricing changes, hiring updates, etc.
 - Track what’s happening in the **industry** and if there are product trends, new entrants to the market, or rumors of M&As, etc.